albush/cszsa.com/content/training.md

 - improv101
 - improv201
 draft: false
-intro: Our next round of Improv 101 & 201 classes begin May 19 & 20.
+intro: Our next round of Improv 201 classes begin May 20.
+101 Starts June 9th
 menuname: Classes
 title: Learn To Be An Improvisor
 weight: 50